Roasted Tomato Rice Soup with Basil

 • Transfer the soup in batches to a blender and blend till you have a smooth, puréed soup.
 Alternatively, you can use an immersion blender to purée the soup in the pot.

 • Return the soup to the pot and bring it to a simmer over high heat.
 Turn the heat to medium low and stir in the rice.
 Cover the pot and simmer the soup for 20 minutes, or until the rice is fully tender.
-Stir the basil.
+Stir in the basil.

-• Taste the soup and add additional salt and crushed red pepper flakes to taste.
+• Taste the soup and add additional salt and/or crushed red pepper flakes to taste.
 If the soup is too thick for your liking, you can stir in a little water to loosen it up; however, it should be a relatively thick soup.

-No matter how you serve it–with or without rice, with or without toast, as an appetizer or as a main–you’ll love the combination of sweet roasted tomato and garlic, all highlighted by the peppery basil.
-I hope you enjoy it.
+No matter how you serve this tomato rice soup—with or without rice, with or without toast, as a side or as a main dish—you’ll love the combination of sweet roasted tomato and garlic, all highlighted by the peppery basil.

 xo